tds333/stdconfigparser/docu/description.rst

 configuration of different programs in the same file.

-A section starts with a "[" and ends with a "]" all between is part of the section name.
+A section starts with a "[" and ends with a "]" all between is part of the section name (case sensitive).
 As with comments sections can be indented but try to avoid this.
 It implies a structure and this structure is not there when parsed.
 Also avoid ":" in the section name.
 Later on this for interpolation.